License GuideSOC 29-1011

 Read more

-Practicing chiropractic without an active license violates state law nationwide.
-Penalties vary by state but typically include civil fines and forfeiture of any income earned from unlicensed practice.
-Repeat offenders may face criminal charges in some states.
-The specific consequences depend on local regulations and the circumstances of the violation.
+Practicing chiropractic work without a valid license violates state law.
+Unlicensed practitioners face civil fines and must return any income earned from illegal practice.
+Repeat offenders may also face criminal charges, though sentences vary by state.
+The specific penalties depend on local regulations and the number of prior violations.

 Career Outlook